samplchallenges/SAMPL-league/examples/README.md

 ## Section 2: Build the container with Autodock Vina Docking methods

+In this section, we will build our docking container with runnable docking code.

 ### 2.1: Setup

 1. Create a directory called "adv-tutorial" in the examples directory